Yes – chickens can eat lentils!

 This article covers the scientifically proven facts about poultry and lentils with a description of why they're good for chickens.

-There's also a poultry-friendly recipe based on the traditional Italian "cotechino con lenticchie" – pork sausage with lentils – eaten as a dinner on New Year's Eve to bring a prosperous year ahead.
-And there's a vegetarian version for anyone not able to face cooking sausage...
+There's also a poultry-friendly recipe based on the traditional Italian "cotechino con lenticchie" – sausage with lentils – eaten as a dinner on New Year's Eve to bring a prosperous year ahead.

-Full of goodness which will help your chickens through cold, wet months, it can be offered to your flock as an occasional treat at any point during the winter.
+Full of goodness which will help your chickens through cold, wet months, this recipe can be offered to your flock as an occasional treat at any point during the winter.

 Remember though: any treat should be viewed as just that – a treat to be given occasionally, not a substitute for a nutritionally balanced feed.